fivehills/discourse-corpora-resources/discourse.md

 >  **Note:** The **CCR** (Cognitive Coherence Relation) is a unified framework useful in cognitive studies, and **QAD** (question and answer) is another framework particularly useful in conversation and dialogues.

 ## citation
-Please cite "Kun Sun.
+Please cite "Sun, Kun.
 2022.
-A Dependency Framework for Unifying Discourse Corpora." if you find such information useful.
+“A Dependency Framework for Unifying Discourse Corpora.”
+PsyArXiv.
+June 27. doi:10.31234/osf.io/vjegb. if you feel such information is useful.